John Burns Construction Company Will Receive Community Investment Award at Future of Promise Dinner

 “Whether it’s cleaning up a park, passing out Christmas gifts to a family who couldn’t otherwise afford them, or walking to support a cause that’s important to us, we are always excited to get out there and help,” she says.

-JBCC’s award will be presented along with two other corporate awards during the annual gala event: inQUEST Consulting will accept the Diversity & Inclusion Award, and VistaNational will receive the Corporate Impact Award.
+JBCC’s award will be presented by Steve Taggart, vice president at Ameresco, along with two other corporate awards during the annual gala event: inQUEST Consulting will accept the Diversity & Inclusion Award, and VistaNational will receive the Corporate Impact Award.

 This year, Erie House will also formalize an honor to recognize the strength, resilience and hope exhibited by one of its own community members.
 Pastora Ramirez and her son, Felix Garcia—residents of Chicago’s Little Village/South Lawndale community who participate in the Proyecto Cuídate program at Erie House—will receive the inaugural Future of Promise Award.